 How can I test my diabetes at home without a machine?

 You can test your diabetes at home by following these traditional home blood testing tips;

 - Pierce your finger with a sharp needle often called a lancet

 - Put a drop of blood on the test strip

 - Place the strip into a meter, you will see a display of your blood sugar level on the screen

 What is the best time to check blood sugar in the morning?

 The best time your doctor will likely ask you to check your blood sugar is between 2 a.m. and 8 a.m., which is the early jump in your blood sugar, it is often called the dawn phenomenon or dawn effect.

 Is clear urine a sign of diabetes?

 When a diabetes patient has clear urine occasionally, it means the person is well hydrated or too hydrated.
 A diabetes patient often experiences excessive thirst, which makes them drink lots of water.
-The kidney reabsorbs more water and put out concentrated urine, the ADH (arginine vasopressin) falls, then comes out is a clear and dilute urine.
+The kidney reabsorbs more water and puts out concentrated urine, the ADH (arginine vasopressin) falls, then comes out in clear and dilute urine.
 This condition is called Diabetes Inspidus.